Learning-Based Downlink Power Allocation in Cell-Free Massive MIMO Systems: System Model

 For a UE to get access to the network, it needs to be assigned to a pilot sequence.
 To focus on the power allocation problem, the low-complexity assignment algorithm from \cite{demir2021foundations} is adopted, where the first $\tau_p$ UEs are assigned orthogonal pilots.
 The remaining UEs are assigned to the pilots as follows; for UE $k$, $k = \tau_p + 1, \hdots, K$:

-{}{\bf Step 1:} The UE determines the AP to which it has the strongest signal and appoints it as its \textit{Master AP}.
+{\bf Step 1:} The UE determines the AP to which it has the strongest signal and appoints it as its \textit{Master AP}.
 The index of this AP is given by

-{}{\bf Step 2:} The \textit{Master AP} identifies the pilot index where the respective pilot interference from the first $k-1$ UEs (that has already been assigned a pilot) is minimal, i.e.,
+{\bf Step 2:} The \textit{Master AP} identifies the pilot index where the respective pilot interference from the first $k-1$ UEs (that has already been assigned a pilot) is minimal, i.e.,

 This pilot is assigned to UE $k$, and the algorithm then continues with the next UE.
 In a nutshell, each UE is sequentially assigned to the pilot sequence where it experiences the least pilot contamination.
-This algorithm will effectively avoid the worst-case situations where two co-located UEs are assigned to the same pilot.
+The algorithm will effectively avoid the worst-case situations where two co-located UEs are assigned to the same pilot.
+This reduces the ambiguity in the training dataset for the NNs in situations where the UEs have similar LSF configurations, but different channel estimation accuracy due to pilot assignments.